 #3 – Golden Retriever

 If there’s one dog that is considered to be the best family companion, it’s the Golden Retriever.
-The character of this dog breed is full of traits that make them perfect for kids.
+One of the worlds friendliest dog breeds, the character of the retriever is full of traits that make them perfect for kids.
 They tend to be extremely friendly, confident, patient with children and caring, and are also easy to train and are commonly used as assistance dogs.
 Being a retriever they tend to be drawn to water and mud so they may not be the best option if you like a spotless house!

 #4 – Newfoundland

 A lesser known breed, the Newfoundland, also known as the ‘gentle giant’, is a breed that is known for being loyal, intelligent, strong and calm.
 They can be easily trained and are great at water rescues due to their size, thick coat and webbed feet.
 The only slight issue might be their size and should really only be considered if you have slightly older children as they have a tendency to knock small children down quite easily.

 #5 – Bichon Frise